Cantonese poetry: Ming Dynasty development

-The term "Lingnan school of poetry" was first coined by the Ming Dynasty (14th to 17th century) scholar Hu Yinglin.
+The term "Lingnan school of poetry" was coined by the Ming Dynasty (14th to 17th century) scholar Hu Yinglin.
 At that time, the Lingnan school, alongside the schools of Wuyue, Hokkien, and Gan poetry, was listed as one of the great schools of poetry in all of China.
-In the 17th century (late Ming period), the "three great experts of Lingnan" (Jyutping: Ling5 naam4 saam1 gaa1; Traditional Chinese: 嶺南三家), advocated greater realism in Chinese-language poetry.
+In the 17th century (late Ming period), the "three great experts of Lingnan", advocated greater realism in Chinese-language poetry.
 They composed poetry that depicted the hardship faced by average peasants, which was considered quite unorthodox at that time.